Wednesday, May 21, 2025

 Multiple mammalian orders show AD‑like lesions, implying deep evolutionary roots and selective value rather than random human pathology.

+Table 1: Key lines of evidence in the 2009 Reser article.
 Because the ageing brain’s energy budget once exceeded what late‑life foragers could reliably earn, natural selection favoured a program that (i) progressively lowers cerebral metabolism, (ii) targets the most expendable cognitive networks, (iii) mirrors documented starvation/torpor responses, and (iv) is embedded in thrifty genes that remain common wherever famine shaped human evolution.
-When modern longevity lets that same program run unchecked, it crosses the threshold from adaptive thrift to clinical Alzheimer’s.

 1.2 Purpose and scope of this review